JoseBenavidesB/node-restserver/README.md

-# An API REST with Node.js + Chat using Socket.io
+# An API REST with Node.js
 A REST-API about a Coffee store, with user, products, categories models.
 You can login using Google Signin You can upload images about a User or product.

 ## Used technologies: